alikagupta/BSE_Portfolio_2025/index.md

 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |
 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |
 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |

+# Starter Project

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CEAYpI-ZN_E?si=CcBUxAGMJ-E9xZPf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+**Description:**
+My starter project was the Retro Arcade Console.
+It is a roughly hand-sized gaming console with 5 vintage games, brightness and sound settings, and 6 buttons: one for each direction, one for exiting, and one for selecting.
+I first soldered all the components, then I put the battery pack on part of the casing, and lastly, I assembled the casing.
+It was pretty straightforward and a fun way for me to revive my soldering skills.
+I didn't face any large challenges making this.

+**Next Steps:**
+Next, I will be moving on to my intensive project: the knee rehabilitation device.
+This project taught me how to use a multimeter to test for short circuits, which will be very helpful as I move on to my larger, more complex project.

 # Other Resources/Examples
 One of the best parts about Github is that you can view how other people set up their own work.
 Here are some past BSE portfolios that are awesome examples.
 You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.